facebook/react-native-website/docs/profile-hermes.md

 - [Execute command from CLI](profile-hermes.md#execute-command-from-cli)
 - [Open the downloaded profile on Chrome DevTools](profile-hermes.md#open-the-downloaded-profile-on-chrome-devtools)

-[comment]: <Include the instruction to load profile in DevTools and paste the hyperlink above>

 ## Record a Hermes sampling profile

 First, you need to enable Hermes to run.
 Instructions on how to do so are provided [here](https://reactnative.dev/docs/hermes)